About Me

 My name is Mouhameth Ba, and I am originally from Senegal, West Africa.
 I grew up learning the importance of resourcefulness and practical problem-solving skills that continue to shape how I approach engineering today.
 In 2020, I moved to the United States to pursue an engineering education while staying closely connected to my roots.

 I am currently a Mechatronics & Robotics Systems Engineering student with a concentration in Electrical Engineering at Detroit Mercy University, where I transferred in Fall 2025.
-Before transferring, I earned three associate degrees from Oakland Community College in Technological Science, Applied Science, and General Studies, building a strong technical and academic foundation.
+Before transferring, I earned three associate degrees from Oakland Community College, building a strong technical and academic foundation.

 Working in highly automated facilities exposed me to the complexity behind large-scale robotics systems operating at scale.
 Rather than focusing only on maintenance, I became increasingly curious about how these systems are designed, optimized, and made reliable.